Saturday, February 17, 2024

 A combination of neuronal gliosis of Astrocytes and spongiform lesions.

 Diagnostic test is Western blot detecting PrP sc protein.
-QUIC is a prefer test nowadays.
+QUIC is a preferred test nowadays.

 2. Variant CJD.

-In 1996 the first human case of mad-cow disease was described.
+In 1996, the first human case of mad-cow disease was described.
 It is called Variant CJD (vCJD) to distinguish from non-animal source of Prion disease.
 Clinically and pathologically, both forms of CJD are the same.
-Prion particles are concentrated in the brain and nervous tissue of cow, once the practice of adding nerve tissue of dead animal to animal feeds was discontinued the Mad cow disease and vCJD disappeared.
+Prion particles are concentrated in the brain and nervous tissue of cows, once the practice of adding nerve tissue of dead animals to animal feeds was discontinued, the Mad cow disease and vCJD disappeared.

 3. Gerstmann-Straussler-Scheinker syndrome (GSS) is a very rare disease.